 Today Penny Plays is helping us to design and make our very own board game in 31 Days of Learning.
 Take it away, Penny!
 I’m a firm believer in the idea that kids learn best when they are having fun.
 Board games are an excellent example of this and learning to make your own board game is so much fun!

 Once children are familiar with board games in general, they don’t really need much more knowledge to be able to come up with one of their own.
+It doesn’t take much to create your own board game if you have imagination.
 At a simple level they could just make a roll and count game where a die is rolled and players work their way around a designed track.

 Older children might like to introduce an element of chance.
+They can get a little more adventurous with their create your own board game project.
 That could be as simple as something like the snakes and ladders ideas that they might be already familiar with, or maybe a square that tells you to miss a turn.
 For children who are confident writing they could include having to pick up a chance card when you land on certain squares.
 This might tell you to miss a turn, move forward extra spaces, or even go back a few spaces.

 Most of us can find a die or a pair of dice lying about the house.
 Inventive kids could go a step further and make their own spinner, or even just scraps of paper with numbers on and draw one out of a bag for each turn.

-For counters you can either borrow some from another game, or use something as simple as buttons or Lego blocks.
+For counters you can either borrow some game pieces from another game, or use something as simple as buttons or Lego blocks.
+Creating you own unique board game design can be so much fun, and really helps with kids imaginations.

 My daughter went one step further and used 2×1 Lego blocks as a basis for more elaborate counters to fit in with the theme of her game.
 All she needed was some blu-tac and a few scraps of paper.